-In 2015, St John Scotland funded a new mountain safety project developed jointly with the Mountaineering Council of Scotland, ensuring university students coming into the sport have the skills and knowledge to stay safe in treacherous Scottish hills during the winter months.
+In 2015, St John Scotland funded a new mountain safety project developed jointly with Mountaineering Scotland, ensuring university students coming into the sport have the skills and knowledge to stay safe in treacherous Scottish hills during the autumn and winter months.

 Inverness-based instructor Nick holds a Mountaineering Instructor Certificate, the highest qualification in the British Mountaineering Instructor scheme and has worked in both the National Mountain Centre for England and Wales and at Glenmore Lodge, the Scottish National Outdoor Training Centre.